MarkNicholsonDev/ProceduralIslandGenerationTool/README.md

 ## Using the Project:
 The UI of the tool is built directly into the inspector window found on the right hand side of the Unity window.

-To run the project at default settings click the play button and a world
+To run the project at default settings click the play button and a world of island chunks will be generated, the seed can be changed to generate a new set or another set of islands.